 This course is perfect for sonographers challenging the new ARDMS SPI Ultrasound Physics exam.
 However, during our Physics and Specialty Weekends, CCI noninvasive Echo and Vascular students should also attend the afternoon Adult Echo or Vascular specialty course in order to cover all of the material found on these CCI examinations.
 Physicians preparing for the SCA and NBE Board exams will gain command of the required physics concepts.
 Last year, Dr. Edelman instructed numerous students challenging the ultrasound physics boards.
 This program is finely tuned, based on the feedback from our 2009-2017student body, as well as the tens of thousands of students who have attended this course in prior years.
 It provides you the most current and up-to-date information, and insures that we will “hit the bull’s eye” in your registry preparation.

 Dr. Sid Edelman is the author of the text Understanding Ultrasound Physics and Quiz Card sets & X-zone practice questions in Ultrasound Physics.
 He has been an advisor to the SDMS.
 He is best known for his ability to teach physics in a way that makes it easy to understand.

 Richard “Richie” Palma is a distinguished educator in physics and cardiac ultrasound.
 He is passionate about ultrasound and brings his enthusiasm to each of his lectures.
-He currently works as director of the Hoffman Heart Institute, School of Cardiovascular Technology and the School of Cardiac Ultrasound in Hartford, CT.
-He is also an Associate Clinical Professor of medicine at the University of Connecticut.
+He is the director and clinical coordinator of the Duke Cardiac Ultrasound Certificate Program.